franciscop/server/docs/documentation/README.md

 > You can also learn Node.js development by [following the tutorials](/tutorials).

 ## Getting started

-Here's [a getting started tutorial for total beginners](/tutorials/getting-started/).
-If you know your way around Node.js, first install server:
+There's [a getting started tutorial for beginners](/tutorials/getting-started/).
+If you know your way around:

 ```bash
 npm install server